ethereum/ethereum-org-website/src/content/developers/tutorials/scam-token-tricks/index.md

 }
 ```

 The [`ARB` token contract](https://etherscan.io/address/0xad0c361ef902a7d9851ca7dcc85535da2d3c6fc7#code) does not have a privileged address directly.
 However, it does not need one.
-It sits behind a [`Proxy`](https://docs.openzeppelin.com/contracts/4.x/api/proxy) at [address `0xb50721bcf8d664c30412cfbc6cf7a15145234ad1`](https://etherscan.io/address/0xb50721bcf8d664c30412cfbc6cf7a15145234ad1#code).
-That contract has an privileged address (see the fourth file, `ERC1967Upgrade.sol`) that be used for upgrades.
+It sits behind a [`proxy`](https://docs.openzeppelin.com/contracts/4.x/api/proxy) at [address `0xb50721bcf8d664c30412cfbc6cf7a15145234ad1`](https://etherscan.io/address/0xb50721bcf8d664c30412cfbc6cf7a15145234ad1#code).
+That contract has a privileged address (see the fourth file, `ERC1967Upgrade.sol`) that be used for upgrades.

 ```solidity
     /**